 Food in Chiang Mai

-Regional Food signifies the influences from its neighbors, more than anything else and is best represented by the quintessential Chiang Mai dish, Khao Soi.
+Chiang Mai has its own regional cuisine which takes influences from its neighbors.
+More than anything else, Chiang Mai is best represented by the quintessential Chiang Mai dish, Khao Soi.

 Transplanted from Burma, it’s a soup dish highly preferred by Northern Thai people and their neighbor, Laos.